turbot/powerpipe-docs/docs/learn/steampipe.md

 # Using Powerpipe with Steampipe

+Powerpipe is the engine for visualizing Steampipe [controls](/docs/powerpipe-hcl/control).
+Let's see how that works.
 ## Prerequisites

 To get started, you will need to install Powerpipe, Steampipe, and the AWS plugin for Steampipe.